aws-samples/realtime-health-data-insights-dynamodb/README.md

 ## Testing

 **Sample Data:**
-- Sample health data is available in the "sample-data" directory within this repository.
+- Sample health data is available in the **"sample-data"** directory within this repository.
 - You can use these sample files or provide your own data for testing purposes.

 **CSV file Upload:**
 - Upload the sample data csv files to the S3 bucket, which was specified during deployment.

 **Lambda Functions:**
 - The first Lambda function is triggered by an S3 PUT event when a new file is uploaded to the designated S3 bucket.
-This function imports the raw data into the 'hdi-health-data' DynamoDB table, which is configured to capture item-level changes through a DynamoDB stream.
-A second Lambda function is triggered by these updates, generating daily summaries for updated health metrics per user and storing the aggregated values in a separate DynamoDB table, 'hdi-aggregated-daily'.
+This function imports the raw data into the **'hdi-health-data'** DynamoDB table, which is configured to capture item-level changes through a DynamoDB stream.
+A second Lambda function is triggered by these updates, generating daily summaries for updated health metrics per user and storing the aggregated values in a separate DynamoDB table, **'hdi-aggregated-daily'**.

 **Verification Steps:**
 - Explore the items in the **hdi-aggregated-daily** table to view the aggregated health data for each health metric code and its data context for each user.